Engineering at UC

 Add a Diploma in Global Humanitarian Engineering to your Bachelor of Engineering and get an extra qualification without adding any extra time to your degree.

-The University of Canterbury is the only New Zealand university which is a member of the Global E3 consortium.
+The University of Canterbury is the only New Zealand university that is a member of the Global E3 consortium.
 This engineering exchange scheme allows students to apply to study at a number of international universities for a part of their degree, usually one semester.

 The University of Canterbury campus is located in a suburb of Christchurch and acts as its own small community.
 You will find numerous cafes, restaurants, a bookshop and an events centre.
-Cultural diversity is excellent and the College of Engineering has strong links with China and Malaysia as well as students from around the world.
+Cultural diversity is excellent and the Faculty of Engineering has strong links with China and Malaysia as well as students from around the world.

 - Keith Alexander - Mechanical Engineering